YoussefLagtab/contacts-list/README.md

 # how to run:
 1. install the dependencies:
 `      $ npm run install`
-2. run the server: (make sure that mongod service is running) `     $ npm run server`
+2. run the server: (make sure that mongod service is running):
+`     $ npm run server`
 3. run the client(in an other terminal):
 `      $ npm run client`